marian42/marian42.github.io/content/article/partdesigner/index.md

 There are no big surprises in the implementation, just lots and lots of corner cases to handle, many of them literal corner cases.
 The source code for this project is available on [Github](https://github.com/marian42/partdesigner).

-One problem with TypeScript is it's lack of support for [operator overloading](https://github.com/Microsoft/TypeScript/issues/6936).
+One problem with TypeScript is its lack of support for [operator overloading](https://github.com/Microsoft/TypeScript/issues/6936).
 This project uses lots of vector operations and without operator overloading, I can't write `v1 = v2 + v3 * f;`, instead I have to write `v1 = v2.plus(v3.times(f));`.
 This can make the code unnecessarily cluttered.